derekeverett/derekeverett.github.io/index.md

 </div>

 *Predictions of the model with Grad particlization at the point in parameter space of maximum likelihood.*

+### Statistical Model Emulation<a name="stat_emu"></a>

+The computational physics model we use to generate observables given the physical parameters includes two or three-dimensional hydrodynamic solvers as well as Monte Carlo Boltzmann Solvers.
+Given a single set of parameters, evaluation of the model can exceed fifty-thousand core-hours.
+This makes exploring the likelihood function (comparing the model-data misfit) intractable with the computational model.

+Instead, we train a statistical surrogate or *emulator* as a proxy for our model when we perform likelihood evaluation in Bayesian inference.
+The emulation introduces an additional source of uncertainty.
+In practice, we perform a dimensionality reduction of the observables via [principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis).
+Then, each principal component is modeled by a Gaussian process.

+I've written a introduction to Bayesian inference with a Gaussian process model emulator and Markov Chain Monte Carlo [here](https://github.com/derekeverett/simple_bayes_with_GP/blob/master/Infer_Shear_Viscosity_from_Flow_GPy.ipynb).

 ### Statistical Inference<a name="stat_infer"></a>